pietrobe/EMIx/README.md

 ### Installing FEniCS via Docker

-To install FEniCS, we recommend using Docker (www.docker.com).
+We recommend using Docker (www.docker.com) to install and run FEniCS.
 EMIx relies on FEniCS (legacy), and has been tested most recently with the specific Docker image listed below.
+To install FEniCS

 ```
 sudo docker run -t -v $(pwd):/home/fenics -i ghcr.io/scientificcomputing/fenics:2023-11-15